DanielDanielsson/Docs/Github-ssh-config-multiple-accounts-mac.md

 And thats is! 🏁

-got stuck or got any feedback?
-Please leave a comment! ✍️ Considered this helpfull?
+Got stuck or got any feedback?
+Please leave a comment! ✍️

+Considered this helpfull?
 Please star the repo 🌟